HPV and Cervical Cancer

 HPV & Cervical Cancer: The Facts

-Cervical cancer is one of the most prevalent cancers in women worldwide and one of the highest causes of women's cancer-related deaths1—more than 500,000 new cases of cervical cancer are diagnosed annually.2 Furthermore, cervical cancer disproportionately affects women who don’t yet have access to screening; more than 80% of newly diagnosed cases and nearly 85% of deaths are in low and middle income countries.1 Yet, cervical cancer is nearly 100% preventable, with proper vaccination, screening, and treatment.
+Cervical cancer is one of the most prevalent cancers in women worldwide and one of the highest causes of women's cancer-related deaths1—604,127 new cases of cervical cancer were diagnosed in 2020.2 Furthermore, cervical cancer disproportionately affects women who face significant barriers to screening; 84% of all cases and 88% of deaths caused by cervical cancer occurred in low- and middle-income countries.3 Yet, the elimination of cervical cancer is within reach with proper vaccination, screening, and treatment.

 HPV: A Link to Cervical Cancer

 HPV is a common sexually transmitted infection, and most women will not know that they or their partners have it.
 HPV is most often spread through sexual intercourse.
-It can also be transmitted via non penetrative sexual activity.5
+It can also be transmitted via non penetrative sexual activity through skin-to-skin contact.6

 HPV is a small, double-stranded DNA virus that affects epithelial cells such as skin and mucous membranes.
-There are more than 150 HPV genotypes, about 30 of which are sexually transmitted.
-Most HPV strains are harmless; however, a handful of high-risk types cause infections that can develop into cervical cancer.
+There are more than 200 HPV genotypes,7 about 30 of which are sexually transmitted.8 Most HPV strains are harmless; however, a handful of high-risk types cause infections that can develop into cervical cancer.

-There are 14 high-risk HPV types that are detected in over 99% of cervical cancers.2,3 Two HPV types, HPV 16 and HPV 18, are associated with 70% of all cervical cancers.3 HPV 16 causes approximately 55% to 60% of cervical cancer cases, and HPV 18 accounts for 10% to 15%.2 Globally, genotypes HPV 16 and HPV 18 are more oncogenic and likely to progress to high grade cervical disease than all other high-risk HPV genotypes combined.6
+High-risk HPV causes over 99% of cervical cancers.4 There are 14 high-risk HPV types that are found in most cases.9 Two HPV types, HPV 16 and HPV 18, are associated with 70% of all cervical cancers.10 Globally, genotypes HPV 16 and HPV 18 are more oncogenic and likely to progress to high grade cervical disease than all other high-risk HPV genotypes combined.11

 The Progression to Cervical Cancer

-While most HPV infections resolve on their own, some infections with high-risk HPV types can progress to low-grade cervical intraepithelial neoplasia (CIN1) within a few years of infection.
-Some persistent HPV infections can progress directly to high-grade CIN2, in which moderately abnormal cells are found within the cervical epithelium, or CIN3—the immediate precursor for cervical cancer—in which abnormal cells are found throughout all layers of the cervical epithelium.
-It is important to note that it is possible for lesions to resolve and the infection to clear at all stages of CIN, although higher-grade CIN cases are less likely to regress.3 If left untreated, CIN2 or CIN3 can progress to cervical cancer years or decades after the initial infection.6
+While most HPV infections resolve on their own, some infections with high-risk HPV types can progress to cervical intraepithelial neoplasia (CIN), and these precursor lesions can be identified as low- or high-grade.
+It is possible for lesions to resolve and the infection to clear, but generally higher grade cases are less likely to regress.12 An HPV infection can progress to cervical precancer - or invasive cancer - years or even decades after the initial HPV exposure.13

-Early treatment at the precancer stage is critical because in this stage, high-grade lesions and cervical cancers confined to the cervix can be completely excised, and the cure rate reaches as high as 98%.7 If cervical cancer is detected and treated before it has spread, the 5-year survival rate is approximately 90%.8
+Early treatment at the precancer stage is critical because in this stage, high-grade lesions and cervical cancers confined to the cervix can be completely excised.
+If cervical cancer is detected and treated before it has spread, the 5-year survival rate is approximately 92%.14

 - Chesson HW, et al. The estimated lifetime probability of acquiring human papillomavirus in the United States.
 Sex Transm Dis.
 2014;41(11):660-4